codegouvfr/sill-docs/deploying-the-web-app-bare-metal.md

 \
 Unlike the guide for deploying on Kubernetes where we deploy the SILL at the root of a domain, `sill.code.gouv.fr`, in this guide we deploy under a sub path: `code.gouv.fr/sill`.

+> Reminder for the Keycloak administrator: Don't forget to add `https://code.gouv.fr/sill*` to the list of valid redirect URIs in your Keycloak client configuration.

 In this section we make the following assumption: &#x20;

 *   You have a Keycloak server running somewhere.
 You have